orchetect/TimecodeKit/Sources/TimecodeKit/Documentation.docc/Timecode-Validation.md

 Timecode can be tested as:

-- valid or invalid as a whole, by catching an error when using the default throwing initializers or `set()` methods, or
+- valid or invalid as a whole, by catching a throwing error when using the default throwing initializers or `set()` methods, or
 - granularly to test validity of individual timecode components

 ```swift